The Douro Valley

 One of the tour highlights is a train ride along the Douro.
 We take the most scenic section, from Pinhão towards the border of Spain.
 The landscape grows increasingly rocky and severe as we chug upstream towards our destination: Quinta do Vesuvio.
 Now owned by Symington, this winery was the most beloved property of the widow Dona Antonia Ferreira, a vineyard real estate mogul in the 19th century who helped shape Port’s history.
 Today this picturesque estate still follows traditional methods, so we’ll see the granite lagars where workers stomp the grapes underfoot.
 And we’ll taste some of their seductive Vintage Port in the cask room, overlooking one of the most beautiful rivers in the world.

 Everyone should see the Douro Valley at least once in their lifetime.
-But with the recent release of the 2007 Vintage, which was declared a stellar year, this is a great time to go!
+It's time to cross this off your bucket list!